OpenNebula/docs/source/advanced_components/applications_containerization/docker_machine.rst

 Step 1 - Install Docker Machine OpenNebula Driver
 --------------------------------------------------------------------------------

-In order to install the Docker Machine OpenNebula Driver you just need to download the OpenNebula software bundle available as an `archive <https://opennebula.io/use/>`_ (for your Linux distribution) and install the one package ``docker-machine-opennebula`` inside.
+The recommended way to install the driver is to configure the :ref:`repositories <repositories>` and perform one of the following depending on the package manager available in your distibution:

+- ``yum install docker-machine-opennebula``
+- ``apt-get install docker-machine-opennebula``

+Alternatively you can get the binary `here <https://downloads.opennebula.io/packages/opennebula-5.12.0.1/opennebula-docker-machine-5.12.0.1.tar.gz>`__.

-Alternatively in the case that you already have it installed in the OpenNebula frontend (or any other host) you can instead copy the ``/usr/bin/docker-machine-driver-opennebula`` file directly from the the frontend into any directory on your desktop which is included in your ``$PATH``.
+Lastly, in the case that you already have it installed in the OpenNebula frontend (or any other host) you can instead copy the ``/usr/bin/docker-machine-driver-opennebula`` file directly from the the frontend into any directory on your desktop which is included in your ``$PATH``.

 Step 2 - Configure Client Machine to Access the OpenNebula Cloud